thewilloftheshadow/eventmanager/README.md

+# Welcome to the Event Manager code!
+## Feel free to contribute anything you see lacking

-Features that need to be added
+### Features that need to be added:
 - Mute
 - Kick
 - command to add roles